wein.plus

 Nutritional value

-Term for the physiological value of a food, depending on the quantity and ratio of its ingredients.
+Term (also nutrient content, energy content, calorie content) for the physiological value of a food, depending on the quantity and ratio of its ingredients.
 However, this also depends on the type of preparation and the combination of individual foods.
-The main components of the nutritional value for a food are the "big four", which are the calorific value, and the content of proteins, carbohydrates and fats.
-The content of minerals and vitamins also plays a role.
-The usable energy is called the physiological calorific value.
-This value corresponds to its energy content when "burned" in the body; the evaluation of this combustion is called quantitative nutritional value.
-This is expressed in kilojoules, although the outdated term kilocalorie is still commonly used.
-Conversion:
+The main components (macronutrients) of the nutritional value of a food are the "big four", i.e. the calorific value and the content of proteins, carbohydrates and fats.
+Numerous micronutrients such as minerals and vitamins also play a role.

 Voices of our members